quivil/quivil/README.md

 ## ⧖ DNI list ⧖

-homophobes ✧ transphobes ✧ racists ✧ proshippers ✧ darkshippers ✧ maga ✧ transmeds ✧ biphobes
+homophobes ✧ transphobes ✧ racists ✧ proshippers ✧ darkshippers ✧ maga ✧ transmeds ✧ biphobes ✧ literally anyone in the loud house fandom

 <!--
 **quivil/quivil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.